 In all the years he'd known Sherlock, John had never once had real reason to suspect his husband of doing drugs.
 There had been Lestrade's accusations on the first day they'd met, and Sherlock's assertions that he was clean.
-John had never asked about anything before that, but he'd kept an eye out for awhile, before gradually relaxing and trusting Sherlock.
+John had never asked about anything before that, but he'd kept an eye out for a while, learning gradually to relax and trust Sherlock.

-John wouldn't have been surprised to find out Sherlock had used something in the past – something stronger than marijuana, which didn't bother John, because it wasn't though he himself had never done that.
-But he was a doctor, he knew what to look for, the signs of hard drugs, even when those symptoms could sometimes be mistaken for how Sherlock was acting on a normal day.
+He was a doctor, he knew what to look for, the signs of hard drugs – even when those symptoms could sometimes be mistaken for how Sherlock was acting on a normal day.

-He'd rarely seen Sherlock acting not like Sherlock, and during those times, John had kept an even sharper eye on the situation, ensuring his flatmate then lover then husband didn't turn to anything he really did not need.
-A man like Sherlock on drugs was too frightening a prospect.
+He'd rarely seen Sherlock acting not like Sherlock, and during those times, John had kept an even sharper eye on the situation, ensuring his husband didn't turn to anything he really didn't need.
+Sherlock back on drugs was too frightening a prospect.